Skip to main content

 A standard protocol might place both patients on the same starting dose of testosterone.
 For Patient A, this may be appropriate, as his issue appears to be primary or secondary hypogonadism without significant metabolic complications.
 For Patient B, however, this approach would be suboptimal.

 Adding exogenous testosterone to his already insulin-resistant system would likely exacerbate his high estradiol levels, leading to side effects and minimal symptomatic improvement.
-The reasonable for Patient B would be a protocol that begins with aggressive management of his insulin resistance.
+The reasonable alternative standard for Patient B would be a protocol that begins with aggressive management of his insulin resistance.

 The information provided by the wellness program must be able to explain this distinction with absolute clarity.
 It must be able to articulate why the optimal path for Patient B involves a period of nutritional intervention and lifestyle modification, potentially with the addition of metformin or berberine, to restore metabolic health.